Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 - **Precision**: 0.7584
 - **Recall**: 0.7586

 **Description**: mBERT, the multilingual version of BERT, was trained for 100 epochs and demonstrated outstanding performance.
 With high test accuracy and balanced precision and recall, mBERT proved to be a robust model for this dataset.
-The longer training cycle appeared to have solidified its ability to generalize, with only minor differences between train and test performance.
+The longer training cycle appeared to have solidified its ability to generalize, with better test results than bert model albeit only by a small margin.

 ---